Virgin Atlantic: Recent years

 In 2019, Virgin Atlantic began to allow its female flight attendants to not wear makeup and have a choice to wear trousers rather than a skirt.
 In September 2019, it was announced Virgin Atlantic had outlined plans to expand.
 A key part of these plans would have been acquiring Flybe, with a plan to rebrand it as "Virgin Connect" from early 2020; however, the plans fell through when Flybe filed for administration and ceased operations in March 2020.
 In December 2019, Branson announced that he would be scrapping the sale of a 31% stake in the airline to Air France-KLM and that Virgin Group would retain its 51% shareholding.
+In the same year, Virgin Atlantic stopped flying to Dubai, a major aviation and tourism hub owing to COVID and issues related to competition.

 In March 2020, during the COVID-19 pandemic, Richard Branson and Virgin Atlantic attracted criticism by asking employees to take eight weeks' unpaid leave.
 However, this was before the UK Government announced the Coronavirus Job Retention Scheme, and employees were subsequently furloughed instead.
-Whilst furloughed, many staff volunteered with the NHS, answering 999 calls, and at NHS Trusts in London and the South East.
-On 27 March, it was reported that Virgin Atlantic was expected to seek a government bailout, which was on 1 April reportedly backed by Rolls-Royce, Airbus and Heathrow.
+Whilst furloughed, many staff volunteered with the National Health Service, answering 999 calls, and at NHS trusts in London and the South East.
+On 27 March, it was reported that Virgin Atlantic was expected to seek a government bailout, which was on 1 April reportedly backed by Rolls-Royce, Airbus and Heathrow Airport Holdings.

 In May 2020, Virgin Atlantic announced over 3,000 jobs losses in the UK and an imminent end to operations at Gatwick Airport.
-On June 7, Virgin Atlantic commenced cargo-only flights between Brussels Airport and London Heathrow, feeding the high demand for European cargo into its network via LHR.
-As of 2022 the flights still continue on a daily basis, using all aircraft types within the fleet.
-On 4 August, Virgin Atlantic filed for bankruptcy protection from creditors in the US as part of a recapitalisation and debt restructuring plan.
-On August 25, 2020, creditors approved the £1.2bn (€1.3bn) rescue package and debt restructuring.
-On September 4, 2020, Virgin Atlantic announced a second round of job cuts, totalling 1,150 across all departments.
+On 7 June, Virgin Atlantic commenced cargo-only flights between Brussels Airport and London Heathrow, feeding the high demand for European cargo into its network via LHR.
+As of 2022 the flights still continue on a daily basis, using all aircraft types within the fleet.On 4 August, Virgin Atlantic filed for bankruptcy protection from creditors in the US as part of a recapitalisation and debt restructuring plan.
+On 25 August 2020, creditors approved the £1.2bn (€1.3bn) rescue package and debt restructuring.
+On 4 September 2020, Virgin Atlantic announced a second round of job cuts, totalling 1,150 across all departments.
 Since the start of 2020, the company halved its workforce due to the COVID-19 pandemic.
 Chief executive Shai Weiss said that "further reducing the number of people we employ is heartbreaking but essential."